michael-sands/generic_games_site/motw.md

 The _Tome of Mysteries_
 ---------------------
-Available for preorder now!
-[Tome of Mysteries order page](https://www.evilhat.com/home/monster-of-the-week-tome-of-mysteries/).
+Available now!
+[Tome of Mysteries at Evil Hat Productions](https://www.evilhat.com/home/monster-of-the-week-tome-of-mysteries/) or [PDF at driveThruRPG]

 [More info](/tome_of_mysteries).